kenhausman/ADSWorkshop/AI_HOL/lab01.1-computer_vision/1_Setup.md

 [Connect to your VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/connect-logon).
 Once you're connected, there are several things you need to do to set up the DSVM for the workshop:

+>Note: You can do all of the remaining instructions from your VM, once you are logged in.
+However, be sure to do all work using Chrome or Chromium browsers.
+Do NOT use IE.

+>Note: Use .\<username> to log in to the machine.

 1. In the Cortana search bar, type "git bash" and select "Git Bash Desktop App", or type "cmd" and select "Command Prompt".
 Next, type `cd c://` then enter, and `git clone https://github.com/Azure/LearnAI-Bootcamp.git` then enter.
 This copies down all of the files from the GitHub site to **C:\LearnAI-Bootcamp**.
 *Validation step*: Go to **C:\LearnAI-Bootcamp** and confirm it exists.
 2. From File Explorer, open "ImageProcessing.sln" which is under **C:\LearnAI-Bootcamp\lab01.1-computer_vision\resources\code\Starting-ImageProcessing**.
 It may take a while for Visual Studio to open for the first time, and you will have to log in to your account.
 The account you use to log in should be the same as your Azure subscription account. *Note: If your company has two factor authentication, you may not be able to use your pin to log in.
 Use your password and mobile phone authentication to log in instead.*